Gold Beach Fire Department

 Sun

-Cloud development not observed or not observable, low soil moisture this week; very high winds and high temperatures forecasted for today.
+Drizzle, not freezing, continuous, slight, low soil moisture this week; elevated winds and high temperatures forecasted for today.

 Soil Moisture 0.04 m³/m³